 An interview with the Facility Director confirmed he understood the timeframe to notify the agency/facility where the alleged abuse occurred.
-HRC did not receive any allegations that a resident was abused while residing in another facility.
-Therefore, there was no notifications made and no documentation to review.
+After reviewing Facility Reportable Incident Reports, it was confirmed that BSC did not receive any allegations that a resident was abused while residing in another facility.